Skip to content

 Audrey is a Lecturer on Law teaching Mediation and Diversity & Dispute Resolution at Harvard Law School.
 Since 2016, she has also served as affiliate faculty for the Program on Negotiation at HLS, currently as a lead faculty for the week-long Harvard Mediation Intensive.

 In her consulting practice, Audrey works with clients to increase their effectiveness in difficult workplace conversations and negotiations.
 Her legal clients include law firms such as Jenner & Block LLP and Ropes & Gray LLP and government agencies including the Illinois Supreme Court Commission on Professionalism and the Office of the Illinois Attorney General.
-In recognition of her professional development work with lawyers, Audrey was invited in 2018 to become a Trusted Advisor for the Professional Development Consortium, the association for individuals responsible for the professional development of lawyers and other professionals at law firms, law schools, government agencies, and corporations.
+In recognition of her professional development work with lawyers, Audrey was invited in 2018 to become a Trusted Advisor for the Professional Development Consortium, the association for individuals responsible for the professional development of lawyers at law firms, law schools, government agencies, and corporations.
 Previously, Audrey taught Negotiation courses as Adjunct Faculty at Northwestern University School of Law, and DePaul University College of Law.

-Prior to her consulting practice, Audrey practiced law as an intellectual property and litigation attorney at Winston & Strawn in Chicago and Davis Polk & Wardwell in New York.
+Previously, Audrey practiced law as an intellectual property and litigation attorney at Winston & Strawn in Chicago and Davis Polk & Wardwell in New York.
 She is a graduate of Harvard College and Harvard Law School.

 Additional Information